cwaldbieser/txcas/docs/glossary.rst

         or different participating services, often for a specific period of time.

+    TAC FILE
+        A Twisted Application Configuration file.
+A regular Python file used to configure a Twisted Application.
+Endpoint settings (interface, port, SSL settings) are commonly configured in this type of file.

     TGT
         Ticket Granting Ticket.
 A ticket issued when a CAS session is started by providing primary credentials.
 The TGT is then used to request